 However, the choir’s role extends well beyond this.
 Anthems, some of which are ambitious for a village church choir, are learned and performed regularly, both during Sunday services and at weddings.

 There are two major choral services during the year, these being the Festival of Nine Lessons and Carols and either a Passiontide service based on ‘The Cross of Christ’ or the Easter Day service.

 The church is currently fortunate enough to have two good organists to accompany services, both of whom sing in the choir when not playing.

-Three times per year it joins with two other local church choirs to sing Choral Evensong and festive services.
-The choir has also been invited to sing ‘away fixtures’, including another church’s Harvest Festival and at a wedding.
+The choir has been invited to sing ‘away fixtures’, including another church’s Harvest Festival and at a wedding.